Naufkg/Detect-and-Remove-Outliers/README.md

 ## Percentile
 upper limit=dataframe.quantile(0.95)

 lower limit=dataframe.quantile(0.05)

+Also can use 99% and 1% as the upper and lower quantile.
 ## Methods to remove Outliers
 1. Trimming: It is a method of deleting the rows that are considered to be the outliers
 2. Capping: Not deleting any data from dataset , instead keeping away from the distribution.